50% energysavings through insulation of my old fridge with polysterene foam

 If anybody plans to insulate his old or even new fridge to save some energy and money here are some thoughts:

-1. Condenser and evaporator of the fridge have to stay clear and not covered by insulation!
+- Condenser and evaporator of the fridge have to stay clear and not covered by insulation!
 One has to find out where they are (see How a fridge is built).
 The condenser is giving away the heat so it has to be on the fridge's outside, often its at the back of the fridge.
 But careful: some fridges got it integrated into the sidewalls, you would be able to feel it, cause while the compressor is running its getting warm.
 The fridge's evaporator is inside.
 At older fridges they are often visible like in my fridge at the upper right corner.
 Modern fridges can make it more difficult, cause they often integrate it into an inner wall.
-That is where the cold is coming from.
+That is where the cold is coming from when the fridge is running.
 Dont insulate that part of the fridge.
+To make it more complicated fridges with integrated freezers often have heating elements inside the inner walls (sounds stupid but for technical reasons its necessary), they must not be insulated neither.
+If you are unsure add insulation only to the exterior where you can easily identify the condensor.

-2. Effort.
-My eco fridge insulation project took the effort of maybe 20 hours, cause it became like a challenge for me to save even more energy by insulating a bit more here and there on the old fridge.
-But the biggest amount of energy saving was done with the insulation of the fridge's outer sidewalls and top and the fridge's inner backwall.
-All that was fast done and it does need no decorative measurements cause its not visible anyway.
+- Effort.
+My eco fridge insulation project took maybe 20 hours, which was a pleasure to me.
+If you dont like to spend so much time you can save the biggest amount of energy by just insulating the large outer walls and top of the fridge.
+All that was fast done and it maybe does not even need decorative measurements cause its often not visible anyway.

-3. Condense water.
-Theoretically condense water could accumulate under the polysterene insulation of the new eco fridge.
-But so far it did not.
+- Condense water.
+Theoretically condense water could accumulate under the polysterene insulation of the self-made eco fridge.
+But after 2 years running there are no signs of it.
 I believe that the original fridge walls dont get cold enough for condense water to accumulate.
 To be sure i was putting the glue on all the edges of the styrofoam so no air can get between them and the fridge itself.

-4. Hygiene.
+- Hygiene.
 Fridge surfaces should be easy to clean.
 Styrofoam itself is often s not easy to clean because of its rugged surface.
-A solution could be to buy insulation material with a smooth surface that can be washed or use that decorative foil i die use (see Insulating fridge)
+A solution could be to buy insulation material with a smooth surface that can be washed or use that decorative foil i die use (see Insulating fridge).
+Or again, just stick to the outer walls, which are less critical what matters to hygiene.

 Changing a freezer into a super eco fridge